gravitational/teleport/rfd/0019-cluster-routing.md

 ## What

 This RFD proposes changes to how Teleport issues certificates and routes SSH requests within clusters.
-These changes would make using certificate issues by a root cluster directly on leaf clusters substantially easier.
+These changes would make using certificate issued by a root cluster directly on leaf clusters substantially easier.

 ## Why